 It is fairly widely appreciated that today’s successful modern marketing techniques involve the generation of a lot of content.
-In fact, that is a whole article in its own right – however, suffice to say that the internet has completely changed how businesses market themselves.
+In fact, that is a whole article in its own right – however, suffice to say that the internet has completely changed how to market your business.

 Buying decision makers are looking for ways to rule you in or out of their purchasing decisions and what you say and how you say it will be taken into account.
 You should aim for your content to be shared, but of course if you provide information that is relevant, useful and interesting, it will be freely shared amongst your target market, helping you inform buyers and reach new people.